Levrault/llangis.xyz/src/pages/post/Developer-diary-dev-log-1-Projectiles/index.md

 ---
 path: "/developer-diary-dev-log-1-projectiles"
-date: "2019-07-04T12:00:00.962Z"
+date: "2019-03-07T12:00:00.962Z"
 title: "Developer diary - dev log 1: Projectiles"
 description: "Let discover how to create projectile"
 thumbnail: "./thumbnail.jpg"
 ---

-After a long first entry, here my second one.
-This week, I try to create an projectile factory for the throwing spear, bow and launch sort animation.
+After a long first entry, here a most lighter second post.
+My goal of the was to create an object pool for the throwing spear, bow and launch sort animation.
+I somekind of fail since I don't need object pooling in Godot.
+Instead, I create a light factory.